uiuctml/npc-models/README.md

 Refer to the [NPC Paper](https://arxiv.org/abs/2501.07021) for complete details on the design, formulation, training, and evaluation of the NPC.

+## Project Hierarchy

+This project is part of the NPC pipeline.
+To ensure compatibility and maintain consistent references across the pipeline, organize the project directories as follows:

+    npc
+    ├── datasets
+    ├── learnspn
+    ├── npc-dataset-utils
+    ├── npc-models
+    └── venv

+All subsequent instructions assume the above project hierarchy.

+Before running this project, first ensure that all datasets are properly set up under `npc/datasets` by following the instructions in the `npc-dataset-utils` project.
+Then, construct and generate PCs for all datasets as described in the `learnspn` project instructions.
+Furthermore, review `header.py` and ensure that all relevant parameters are set to the desired values.
+More detailed instructions on certain parameters are provided in later sections.

 ## Project Prerequisites

 This project requires the following system packages: